More Historic Minimalists – religious wanderers from the East

-- Hygiene – Drinking water must be cleansed of dirt and germs.
+- Hygiene and cooking – Drinking water must be cleansed of dirt and germs.
 This is critical for good health.
 Water is the only thing a monk can freely ask for or take as needed.
 In that vein, several other tools are allowed and encouraged: stove, pot for boiling water, mug for hot water/tea, water glass, water jug/bottle, tea kettle, Thermos bottle for ice or hot water as needed.

 - Toiletries – Buddhist monks should be clean and have pleasant personalities.
 They need some necessary objects, the same as other people water container, soap, soap container, tooth brush, tooth paste, body towel, tissues, spittoon, medicinals.

 - Domestic Objects: These items should be available to help monks in case of emergency. lantern or electric lamp, flash light, alarm clock or watch.

 The latter list is a very complete list of real essentials.
 Having a codified list to pack from can be comforting, just like the lists the Boy Scouts still make for High Adventure programs.
 Looking at a little knowledge gained by our predecessors goes a long way.

 Why did I choose the Buddhists specifically for this example?
 Europeans have our own traditions, just without as much documentation.
 We’re a free-form lot.
 These folks certainly can sleep rough as need arose on a holy pilgrimage and don’t appear to be overburdened with stuff.

 Matthew, Mark, and Luke all report that Jesus taught his disciples; “If you wish to be complete, go and sell your possessions and give to the poor, and you will have treasure in heaven”.